disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M02-HOL-Monitor.md

    ![](images/M02/M2-EX1-T2-S4.png)

-5. Review the visuals in **Usage, Location** , and all other tabs.
+5. Review the visuals in **Usage, Location**, and all other tabs.

-6. In the top left corner of the screen, under the header, select **Overview** to review tenant level analytics.
+6. In the top left corner of the screen, under the header, select **Overview** to review tenant-level analytics.

    ![](images/M02/M2-EX1-T2-S6.png)